byzyworks/tridymake-mscs-edition/README.md

 ### **Control: `@clear`**

-The `@clear` clause is meant as a control command for the TridyDB interactive terminal, in which the terminal moves the screen down to where the previous output is made invisible.
+The `@clear` clause is meant as a control command for the Tridymake interactive terminal, in which the terminal moves the screen down to where the previous output is made invisible.

 In reality, the effect it has is a little more pronounced.
 While this does clear the screen away when used inside a console, if it is sent in a string where multiple statements are present, then it will also flush the output of all statements that precede it.
 As a result, `@get a; @clear; @get b;` is equivalent to just `@get b;`.